 After two weeks of pretty much constant downpours, the washing is piling up, water has found sneaky ways to enter buildings and rivers have broken their banks.

-Instead of winter sun, we’ve had some frighteningly bad storms and rain almost every day.
-I know Portugal isn’t the only country to have suffered severe weather conditions but since most people think of it as a sunny country, the shock of rough weather smacks us round the back of the head every time.
+During the worst times, we get some frighteningly bad storms and rain almost every day.
+I know Portugal isn’t the only country to suffer from severe weather conditions but since most people think of it as a sunny country, the shock of rough weather smacks us round the back of the head every time.

-(By the way, if you’re wondering about severe weather conditions in Portugal or any other European country, this site shows current warnings.)
+Tip: If you’re wondering about severe weather conditions in Portugal or any other European country, this site shows current warnings.

 Expat Tip: If you’re moving to Portugal and wondering which internet provider to use, I’d strongly recommend anything that isn’t dependent on the phone lines.
 I have no choice at the moment but you might save yourself a lot of headaches.